GiselleMudge/Project2/README.md

 ![image](https://user-images.githubusercontent.com/41309640/51102517-4bccba00-17ad-11e9-94b6-c0d81813c793.png)

 ### In Progress
-1. Upvotes (Decided no on Downvotes, counterintuitive to purpose and tone of site)
+1. Upvotes (Decided no on Downvotes, counterproductive to purpose and tone of site)

 2. Add Share button